NekoShadow/Personal_Workout_Trainer/README.md

 * Create a new folder named 'resources' under the project folder, then import all the files under the 'resources' folder.

 Note: there are 3 files in this project that are more than 100MB, which are exceeding the limit of Github.
 So I have shared them via Google Drive.
-You can download them through the links as follows:
+You can download them through the links as follows, and then put them under the 'resources' folder:

 [spin30minutes.mp4](https://drive.google.com/open?id=1e-MFCYscO_XJ8HE6LCeXkf9wkncIGgw8)